FAST-HEP/fast-hep.github.io/content/developers-corner/2025/package-restructure.md

   - **`fasthep-cli`**: A unified command-line interface replacing the individual CLIs in existing `fast-*` packages.
   - **`fasthep-workshop`**: A curated set of Jupyter notebooks demonstrating real-world usage in a workshop-style format.
   - **`fasthep`**: A meta-package simplifying installation of the entire FAST-HEP stack — or subsets of it.
+  - **`fasthep-toolbench`**: A package containing utility functions that are useful across multiple packages, such as file handling, logging, and other common tasks.

 An overview of the planned packages is shown below:
 ```mermaid